Supergiovane/KNXUltimate/README.md

         console.log("Disconnected", info)
     });
     knxUltimateClient.on(knx.KNXClient.KNXClientEvents.close, info => {
-        // The client connection has been closed console.log("Closed", info)
+         // The client physical net socket has been closed console.log("Closed", info)
     });
     knxUltimateClient.on(knx.KNXClient.KNXClientEvents.connected, info => {
         // The client is connected